 - A. General: Comply with the following: - 1.
 Provide construction for temporary offices, shops, and sheds located within construction area or within 30 feet of building lines that is noncombustible according to ASTM E 136.
-Comply with NFPA 241. - 2.
-Maintain support facilities until Architect schedules Substantial Completion inspection.
+Comply with NFPA 241.

+- 2. Maintain support facilities until Architect schedules Substantial Completion inspection.
 Remove before Project Acceptance.
-Personnel remaining after Project Acceptance will be permitted to use permanent facilities, under conditions acceptable to Owner. - B. Temporary Roads and Paved Areas: Construct and maintain temporary roads and paved areas adequate for construction operations.
-Locate temporary roads and paved areas within construction limits indicated on Drawings. - 1.
-Provide dust-control treatment that is nonpolluting and nontracking.
-Reapply treatment as required to minimize dust. - C. Temporary Use of Permanent Roads and Paved Areas: Locate temporary roads and paved areas in same location as permanent roads and paved areas.
+Personnel remaining after Project Acceptance will be permitted to use permanent facilities, under conditions acceptable to Owner. - B. Temporary Use of Permanent Roads and Paved Areas: Locate temporary roads and paved areas in same location as permanent roads and paved areas.
 Construct and maintain temporary roads and paved areas adequate for construction operations.
-Extend temporary roads and paved areas, within construction limits indicated, as necessary for construction operations. - 1.
-Coordinate elevations of temporary roads and paved areas with permanent roads and paved areas. - 2.
-Prepare subgrade and install subbase and base for temporary roads and paved areas according to Section 312000 "Earth Moving." - 3.
-Recondition base after temporary use, including removing contaminated material, regrading, proofrolling, compacting, and testing. - 4.
-Delay installation of final course of permanent hot-mix asphalt pavement until immediately before Substantial Completion.
-Repair hot-mix asphalt base-course pavement before installation of final course according to Section 321216 "Asphalt Paving." - D. Traffic Controls: Comply with requirements of authorities having jurisdiction. - 1.
+Extend temporary roads and paved areas, within construction limits indicated, as necessary for construction operations. - C. Traffic Controls: Comply with requirements of authorities having jurisdiction. - 1.
 Protect existing site improvements to remain including curbs, pavement, and utilities. - 2.
-Maintain access for fire-fighting equipment and access to fire hydrants. - E. Parking: Provide temporary parking areas for construction personnel. - F. Dewatering Facilities and Drains: Comply with requirements of authorities having jurisdiction.
-Maintain Project site, excavations, and construction free of water. - 1.
-Dispose of rainwater in a lawful manner that will not result in flooding Project or adjoining properties or endanger permanent Work or temporary facilities. - 2.
-Remove snow and ice as required to minimize accumulations.

-- G. Project Signs: Provide Project signs as indicated on Drawing A8.1.
+Maintain access for fire-fighting equipment and access to fire hydrants. - D. Parking: Provide temporary parking areas for construction personnel. - E. Project Signs: Provide Project signs as indicated on Drawing A8.1.
 Unauthorized signs are not permitted. - 1.
 Identification Signs: Provide Project identification signs as indicated on Drawings. - 2.
 Temporary Signs: Provide other signs as indicated and as required to inform public and individuals seeking entrance to Project. - a.
 Provide temporary, directional signs for construction personnel and visitors. - 3.
-Maintain and touchup signs so they are legible at all times. - H. Waste Disposal Facilities: Comply with requirements specified in Section 017419 "Construction Waste Management and Disposal." - I. Lifts and Hoists: Provide facilities necessary for hoisting materials and personnel. - 1.
-Truck cranes and similar devices used for hoisting materials are considered "tools and equipment" and not temporary facilities. - J. Temporary Stairs: Until permanent stairs are available, provide temporary stairs where ladders are not adequate. - K. Temporary Use of Permanent Stairs: Use of new stairs for construction traffic will be permitted, provided stairs are protected and finishes restored to new condition at time of Project Acceptance.
+Maintain and touchup signs so they are legible at all times. - F. Waste Disposal Facilities: Comply with requirements specified in Section 017419 "Construction Waste Management and Disposal." - G. Lifts and Hoists: Provide facilities necessary for hoisting materials and personnel. - 1.
+Truck cranes and similar devices used for hoisting materials are considered "tools and equipment" and not temporary facilities. - H. Temporary Use of Permanent Stairs: Use of new stairs for construction traffic will be permitted, provided stairs are protected and finishes restored to new condition at time of Project Acceptance.